Rude Nora 4

 Configuring the Nora light settings the easy way!!
 No more fiddling with the lamp switch to set up preferred light levels.
-Just use the remote controller supplied with lamp, with feedback from the 5 green indicator LEDs.
+Just use the remote controller supplied with lamp, which we have to say, is wicked.
+The 5 green indicator LEDs make programming even easier!

 To program, use the numerical keys on remote control to select the number of light settings required, and the up and down / side to side arrows to select the level of spot and flood for each.
-So simple a Little Monkey could do it .... almost.
+So simple a Monkey could do it .... mostly!

 Caver firendly, easy to operate, sealed switch in protected position on back of lamp.
 Super robust, proven design as used on Edna 2.
 Low profile, very much in keeping with the compact, lightweight design of Nora 4.
 Non magnetic obviously.
 A joy to use, and no need for a travel lock.

 The switch responds to a short push to change between settings, and a long push (push and hold down) to turn off from any setting.

 Custom designed Nora 4 (nor4) light engine, featuring two advanced 'dual range' LED drivers (or 'QUAD' driver if you wish), providing enhanced fine current control over the wide range of outputs demanded by highest specification caving light.
 Stable light output, equally as effective at both high and very low outputs.

 Optimised for single or multiple parallel cell arrangements at nominal 3.7v.
 Now very much the obvious approach for caving lamp design given recent advances in LED technology.

 Lightweight alloy lamp bracket for solid caving proof fixing to helmet, with 'long' cap head bolts into lamp body.
 The proven, no nonsense solution.
 No headbands, no push bike mounts, and no Go-pro mounts or other solutions that compromise the Nora 4 as a caving light.